-• If you got an error message that starts off with something like hello.rb:1: ...

-it means the Ruby was running, and it found your program and started it, but there is something wrong with the program itself.
+If you got an error message that starts off with something like it means the Ruby was running, and it found your program and started it, but there is something wrong with the program itself.
 The string hello.rb:1 means Ruby found an error on line 1 of the file named hello.rb.
 Check to make sure puts is spelled correctly, and that both quote marks are in the file.
-You might also check to make sure the file is being saved as plain text and not "rich text" or some other format.